steadicat/stylistic/README.md

 # Stylistic

 A small library to extract style and CSS transform declarations from a React props object into a style object, with some helpful conversions along the way.
+See [stylistic-elements](https://github.com/steadicat/stylistic-elements) for the higher-level application of this.

 For example: